flair-sdk/examples/aggregate-protocol-fees-in-usd/README.md

       FROM
         entities
       WHERE
-        namespace = 'lifi' AND feeAmount is NOT NULL AND feeAmountInUsd IS NULL GROUP BY chainId, token
+        namespace = 'aggregator-protocol-fee-in-usd-example-dev' AND feeAmount is NOT NULL AND feeAmountInUsd IS NULL GROUP BY chainId, token
       ORDER BY totalEvents DESC
       LIMIT 100